ayoayco/blog/_posts/2019-10-04-google-firebase-overview.md

 ## Why I Chose Google Firebase

 I want to make it clear that I am not paid in anyway to promote Google Firebase.
 I am sharing this because the technology basically addresses all of the features I am looking for for my backend.
-Let's go through my list again and see what firebase have to offer for each.
+Let's go through my list again and see what Firebase has to offer for each.

 **1. Authentication**